AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 In this exercise we will obtain the password of an unsuspecting user by cracking the hashed copy of that user's password.
 Then we will use a password manager to strengthen our own passwords in order to protect against the same sorts of attacks in the future.
 Our goal is to understand why and how password management software makes having a digital life both safer and easier at the same time.

+In other words, you learn about [*password cracking*](https://en.wikipedia.org/wiki/Password_cracking) and how to stop password crackers from cracking your own passwords.

 1. [Objectives](#objectives)
 1. [Scenario](#scenario)
 1. [Prerequisites](#prerequisites)